gnosischain/documentation/docs/bridges/tutorials/using-omnibridge/bnb-chain.md

 * Tokens on Gnosis Chain that you would like to swap
 * a small amount of xDai to complete the transfer.
 [You can use a faucet for a small amount of free tokens if you need some](/tools/faucets/).
 * BNB tokens on the Binance Smart Chain for the gas needed to claim/transfer
-* RPC setup in Metamask for BSC (Network Name: BSC Mainnet New RPC URL: https://bsc-dataseed.binance.org/ ChainID: 56 Symbol: BNB Block Explorer URL: https://bscscan.com/) and [Gnosis Chain](/tools/wallets/metamask/).
+* RPC setup in MetaMask for BSC (Network Name: BSC Mainnet New RPC URL: https://bsc-dataseed.binance.org/ ChainID: 56 Symbol: BNB Block Explorer URL: https://bscscan.com/) and [Gnosis Chain](/tools/wallets/metamask/).
 :::info
 If planning to bridge so you can trade an asset on BSC or Gnosis (Honeyswap, BaoSwap etc), check liquidity for that asset on the chain where you want to trade prior to bridging.
 :::